 Hold your baby close to you.
 They should be fairly upright, with their head supported - so they can breathe and swallow comfortably.
 Support your baby so they're slightly raised and able to look at you.
 Babies shouldn’t be flat on their backs or left alone with a propped-up bottle when they are being fed to avoid any risk of choking (UNICEF UK).

 Try talking to your baby gently and look into their eyes to reassure them during feeds.
-This helps them to feel safe and loved (NHS 2015, UNICEF UK, NHS 2012, NHS Choices 2018).
+This helps them to feel safe and loved (NHS 2015; UNICEF UK, 2019; NHS, 2012; NHS Choices, 2018).

 Hot or cold milk?

-Some babies prefer their milk cool while others like it warm.
+Some babies are happy with their milk cool (room temperature) while others like it warm.
 Always check the temperature of the milk from your baby’s bottle on the inside of your wrist before you feed them to make sure it’s not too hot.
 This is necessary in order to avoid scalding their mouth.
 It should be warm or cool, not too hot.
 You don’t need to warm it up at all if you don’t want to or your baby doesn’t mind.

-Sometimes in the early days, feeding your baby can seem overwhelming and time-consuming, especially if they feed little and often and you’re having to get up countless times in the night.
+Sometimes in the early days, feeding your baby can seem overwhelming and time-consuming, especially if they feed little and often and you have to get up countless times in the night.

 It can be helpful to remember that as your baby grows bigger, they will get more efficient at feeding and their milk feeds usually space out more as they grow.
-If you’re concerned about your baby’s feeding talk to your health visitor or GP (UNICEF UK).
+If you are concerned about your baby’s feeding talk to your health visitor or GP (UNICEF UK).

 NCT supports all parents, however they feed their baby.
 If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our support line on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
 Breastfeeding counsellors have had extensive training, will listen without judging or criticising and will offer relevant information and suggestions.
 You can also find more useful articles here.